Wardha district: Demographics

+In Hinduism, most of the people belongs to castes Kshatriya Pawar (Bhoyar Pawar), Rajput, Sindhi, Brahmin, Maratha, Kunbi, Teli, Mali etc.

 At the time of the 2011 Census of India, 87.78% of the population in the district spoke Marathi, 6.88% Hindi and 1.26% Urdu as their first language.
+Members of the Kshatriya Pawar (Bhoyar Pawar) caste also speak Bhoyari or Pawari language.